-Once you’re ready to install your grass, affix it to the bend a board using a pneumatic stapler.
+After you’ve reached 98% compaction of your sub-base, you’re ready to install your grass.
+To do so, affix your turf to the Bend-a-board using a pneumatic stapler.

 Check out our Knowledge Base for a lot more information on artificial grass.
 If you have any questions, call click or visit.
 At Purchase Green we’re always happy, helpful and happy to help.